Goodmorningpeople/Zachary-Chua-s-Linktree-HTML/README.md

-My linktree coded using html and css html links used to import social media symbols, css used for color and animation.
+My linktree coded using html and css html used to import social media symbols with "fas-fa", css used for color and animation.